cocos/cocos-docs/en/cocos-service/agc-cloudfunc.md

 ### Apply for Test Qualification

 Cloud Functions is still in Beta state.
-To use Cloud Functions, send an application email to [agconnect@huawei.com](agconnect@huawei.com) to apply for the service.
+To use Cloud Functions, send an application email to `agconnect@huawei.com` to apply for the service.

 Set your email title in the following format: **[Cloud Functions]-[Company name]-[Developer account ID]-[Project ID]**.
 For details about how to query the developer account ID and project ID, please refer to [Querying the Developer Account ID and Project ID](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-query-ID).
 Huawei operation personnel will reply within 1 to 3 working days.

-### Pricing
+### Charge

-Cloud Functions is a resource-consuming service and will be charged based on service call times, memory usage, and network resource usage in the future.
 Currently, Cloud Functions is in beta test and **free** of charge.
-We will email you a notice about pricing policies one month in advance of formal charging.
+Huawei will email you a notice about pricing policies one month in advance of formal charging.

 ### Version Update Description